-Mr Angus Todd, Chair of the Gardens Committee, asked Adam Riedi of Blebo Tree Surgery to prepare a fee proposal for arboricultural consultancy services for a site under his management.
+Mr Angus Todd asked Adam Riedi of Blebo Tree Surgery to prepare a fee proposal for arboricultural consultancy services for a site under his management.

 Land and tree owners owe a legal duty of care to ensure that reasonable steps are taken to manage risks associated with their trees.